Sagha-IT/PT-Jaya-Raya-Bersinar/README.md

-# PT-Jaya-Raya-Bersinar
+# PT.
+Jaya Raya Bersinar
-This Repository of PT Jaya Raya Bersinar for PiOS of Pi-Network
+This Repository of PT.
+Jaya Raya Bersinar for PiOS of Pi-Network